 4 Credits Students study the biology, ecology, taxonomy, and management of insects and related arthropods.
 Laboratory work will focus on collection, identification, and preservation of arthropod specimens.
-Course Fee Prerequisites: BIO 115 or BIO 128
+Course Fee

 BIO 225 - Aquatic Invertebrates

 4 Credits This course is a survey of the natural history, ecology, and taxonomy of freshwater invertebrates, with an emphasis on local animals.
 Students are required to collect invertebrates, prepare a specimen collection, and gain proficiency in identifying animals by sight and keying.